Applied Molecular Microbiology

 - Marie Elliot, McMaster University, Hamilton, Canada

-- Matt Hutchings, John Innes Centre
+- Matt Hutchings, John Innes Centre, Norwich, UK

 - Paul Jensen, Scripps Oceanographic Institution, San Diego, USA